 The Great Ones is a celebration of humans we admire — and an exploration of why they cook, not just how.
-Andy Baraghani is a senior editor at Bon Appétit who’s earned a loyal following for his on-camera work.
+Andy Baraghani is a cookbook author and former editor at Bon Appétit who’s earned a loyal following for his on-camera work.
 He joined us at the Union Square Greenmarket to demo how to make herb-centric larb, and opened up about his career trajectory in food media and when and why he decided to embrace his Iranian roots.

 I grew up in California, specifically the Bay Area — East Bay.
 If you've never been there, it has such an incredible food culture, so it was a natural progression for me to be attracted to cooking.